sami-sopas/Airport/README.md

 Thanks to the object-oriented approach, it was easy to transmit information from one data structure to another without losing data integrity.

 ## Extra
-- The main menu is controlled with the keyboard arrows (UP & DOWN)
+- The main menu is controlled with the keyboard arrows (UP & DOWN) and ENTER
 - The animations use the windows.h library so if you don't use windows you may get an error
 - The data structures are made with templates so you can change the objects if necessary